Skip to Content

 Pressure Cooker Bean Soup

-This is a really easy pressure cooker bean soup that is healthy and only requires a few ingredients.
-Very versatile where you can make it vegetarian if you want or load it up with bacon and either way it is full of flavor.
+Easy pressure cooker bean soup that is healthy and only requires a few ingredients.
+Very versatile where you can make it vegetarian if you want or load it up with bacon or ham.
+Either way it is full of flavor.
 The perfect Instant Pot soup during the winter and year round really.

 Course Appetizer, Entree, Main Course, Soup